-With respect to ratification of the appointment of an independent registered accounting firm, your broker is not entitled to vote your shares on this matter if no instructions are received from you.
-Broker non-votes will be counted neither for nor against this matter.
+With respect to ratification of the appointment of an independent registered accounting firm, your broker is entitled to vote your shares on this matter if no instructions are received from you, so there will be no broker non-votes on this proposal.
 Abstentions will be counted against this matter.

-• Approval of Compensation of our Named Executive Officers
+· Approval of Compensation of our Named Executive Officers